Homo Hill

 "Homo Hill," also known as "The Hill" or "LGBTQ Street", is an informal name for an LGBTQ+ neighborhood in Itaewon, Seoul, South Korea.
 It is occupied by numerous LGBTQ+ establishments and is considered a safe space for LGBTQ+-identifying people.
-The creation of "Homo Hill" stems from the formation of the entertainment area for U.S. military soldiers during the time of the Korean War.
+Homo Hill branches out of the entertainment area for U.S. military soldiers established during the time of the Korean War, which was known as "Hooker Hill".

-Itaewon is also home to a number of other minority groups.
+Itaewon is also home to a number of ethnic minority groups.

 History

 In the creation of modern Itaewon, many of the people who contributed had goals to make this space more liberal than other areas in South Korea that were made by older, more conservative generations.

 With the introduction of the Korean War (1950s), U.S. military bases were created in South Korea, and more specifically, in close proximity to modern Itaewon.
 With the U.S. military base so close by, Itaewon became a recreational space of U.S. soldiers, which sparked an increase in new bars and clubs.
-In these spaces were also the presence of sex workers, along with a few gay establishments, which contributed to the perception of this area as a "sexually contaminated space."
+In these spaces were also the presence of 'foreigners only' clubs, along with a few gay clubs, which contributed to the perception of the area as a "sexually and morally contaminated space."

 The name "Homo Hill" is not an official name for the space.
-Some believe the term "Homo" is derogatory and so a majority of people in South Korea refer to the street as either "The Hill" or "LGBTQ Street".
+Some believe the term "homo" is derogatory and so a majority of people in South Korea refer to the street as either "The Hill" or "LGBTQ Street".
 In addition, the terminology behind "Homo Hill" makes it seem to only encompass those who identify as homosexual, thereby excluding the rest of the LGBTQ+-identifying individuals.